 Comment.
-Section 1268.620 provides for restoration of possession of the property and damages where the plaintiff took possession of property prior to a dismissal or a final judgment that the plaintiff cannot acquire the property.
+Section 1268.620 provides for restoration of possession of the property and damages where the defendant was dispossessed from property prior to a dismissal or a final judgment that the plaintiff cannot acquire the property.
 Section 1268.620 is not intended to limit any remedies the defendant may have on an inverse condemnation theory for damage to the property during litigation.